 100g of peanut butter will provide 25g of protein, but is 588 calories.
 Compare that to a protein shake which can also contain 25g of protein but is only 114 calories (for example).

-Whey protein (and other protein powders) is effective at increasing satiety – how full you feel after a meal.
+5Protein powder for women is effective at increasing satiety.
+Satiety refers to how full you feel after a meal.
 This is perfect for weight loss diets as it may prevent overeating or snacking between meals.
-It can also mitigate for lower calorie meals.
+It can also supplement lower calorie meals.

 One study found that whey protein reduced short term food intake compared to a placebo group, and compared to carbohydrates (7).
 A 2013 study found that pea protein and casein protein resulted in even higher satiety and reduced food intake compared to whey when ingested 30 minutes before the meal (8).

 The study claims that this stems from both direct and indirect benefits of dairy protein.